pmint05/opt-slide/content.typ

 solutions <- []

 for t = 1 to m:
-	customers <- []

-	i <- nearest/farthest customers from depot in S while S is not empty:
+  if S is empty:
-		j <- a customer in S that can be add to `customers` and causes least detour distance if j not exists:
     break

+	i <- nearest/farthest customers from depot in S customers <- [i] remove i from S

+	while S is not empty:
+		j, p <- a customer in S that can be add to `customers` at p and causes least detour distance if j not exists:
+			break
-		add j to customers, remove j from S
+    insert best j into customers at p remove j from S

-	add customers to solutions
+	append customers to solutions
 ```

 === _sweep_